-Recovery from this type of surgery can be lengthy.
 You will be able to weight bear soon after your operation, but you will be very limited in walking for the first 2 weeks or so.
 The following is a guide of the expected recovery period:

-Bandage/rest/foot elevation: 2 weeks (Review in the Outpatients department (OPD) clinic or GP nurse clinic)
+- Bandage/rest/foot elevation: 2 weeks (followed by a review in the GP nurse clinic)

+- Special shoe: 2 4 weeks

-Special shoe: 6 weeks (Review in OPD clinic with X-rays)
+- 6 weeks (Review in the Outpatients department clinic)

-Return to work: 6 weeks
+- Return to work: 3 4 weeks

-Return to driving: 6 weeks
+- Return to driving: 4 weeks

-Return to activities: 3 months
+- Return to usual activities: 3 months

-Pain/swelling resolved and back to normal: 12 months
+- Pain/swelling resolved and back to normal: 6 months

-It is important for you to know that big toe joint fusion surgery may impact on some of your activities.
-Footwear limitations will continue despite surgery and you will not be able to wear high heels after surgery.
+It is important for you to know that big toe joint cheilectomy surgery has an 80% chance of success and you may eventually need further surgery to have the joint fused.
+Footwear limitations will continue despite having had surgery, and you will not be able to wear high heels after surgery.

-Patient Information Sheet Fusion of 1st MTP Joint What do I need to know?
+Patient Information Sheet Big Toe Joint Cheilectomy Surgery

+What do I need to know?